 For those driving the undulating, winding road we would recommend the bi-xenon headlight upgrade.
 The standard lights are quite acceptable for most purposes but the wide area of the main beam has a very narrow vertical band, and if the road is angled or on a hill the edges become less defined.
 Using the fog lamps helps, but the bi-xenons are better.
 In fact, along with PASM, it's the only option we'd add to an S to make the purest, driver-centric Cayman.

-The Porsche Cayman leaves other sports cars chasing intangibles.
-It responds to driver inputs in the same manner as a race car but it doesn't bounce over bumps or wear you out with an oppressive ride.
+Few manufacturers build cars that deliver consistently better driving experiences than Porsche.
+From one end of the lineup to the other, throughout the years, a Porsche has always represented a terrific driving experience, and the Cayman models maintain that highest standard.
+The Porsche Cayman responds to driver inputs in the same manner as a race car but it doesn't bounce over bumps or wear you out with an oppressive ride.
 It is comfortable, nicely finished, entirely livable in traffic and will accommodate your need for modern conveniences.
 And the Cayman will delight on a winding highway with sounds to match Salzburg's best, balanced handling, and a driving experience unfettered by technology, insulation or excuses.

 NewCarTestDrive.com correspondent G.R.
 Whale filed this report from Los Angeles.